- Public-key cryptography

 - When Bob receives a file signed by Alice, he can use Alice's public key to verify that the file was signed by Alice, and that it has not been modified since.

-Key distribution seems easy now: The private key must not be distributed, and the public key needs no protection.
+Key distribution seems easy now: The private key must not be shared with anybody, and the public key needs no protection at all.
 However, this creates a new problem: How to ensure that a certain public key actually belongs to a specific entity?

-Public keys are linked to identities via certificates by a public key infrastructure (PKI).
-The most common type of PKI used today in general (and by most code signing platforms) is based on certificate authorities and the X.509 system of certificates.
+The solution to this is called a public key infrastructure (PKI).
+PKIs issue certificates that each contain a public key and the owner's identity.
+The most common type of PKI used today in general (and by all major signing platforms) is based on certificate authorities and the X.509 system of certificates.

 Public-key certificates are the corner stones of any public-key infrastructure.
 A certificate binds the identity of the private key's owner to the public key.
 It is signed by a Certificate Authority in order to allow verification of this binding.